denilsonsa/udev-joystick-blacklist/README.md

 Fix for keyboard/mouse/tablet being detected as joystick in Linux.

 There are several devices that, although recognized by kernel as joysticks, are not joysticks.
-This repository contains rules that will prevent the non-functional `/dev/input/js*` and `/dev/input/event*` devices from being used, by removing read/write permissions from them.
+This repository contains rules that will prevent the non-functional `/dev/input/js*` and `/dev/input/event*` devices from being recognized as joysticks.

 This is just a blacklist, which will always be incomplete (until the actual bug gets fixed).
 Feel free to add more devices to this list.